aitorarrietamarcos/aitorarrietamarcos.github.io/papers.md

 ## Papers

-You can also find my papers can also find on [Google Scholar](https://scholar.google.lu/citations?user=ft06jF4AAAAJ&hl=es&oi=ao) and in [DBLP](https://dblp.org/pid/78/8234.html).
+You can also find my papers on [Google Scholar](https://scholar.google.lu/citations?user=ft06jF4AAAAJ&hl=es&oi=ao) and in [DBLP](https://dblp.org/pid/78/8234.html).
 Here is the list of some of them:

 ### 2021
 * Arrieta, A., Ayerdi, J., Illarramendi, I., Agirre, A., Sagardui, G. & Arratibe, M. "Using Machine Learning to Build Test Oracles: an Industrial Case Study of Elevators Dispatching Algorithms", In 2021 2nd ACM/IEEE International Conference on Automation of Software Test (AST), 2021